People living with HIV who know their HIV status

 For the numerator: The approach to modelling the estimate of the number of people who know their HIV status among those living with HIV will depend on the availability of data in the country.

 For the denominator.
 Estimation models such as Spectrum are the preferred source for the number of people living with HIV.
-UNAIDS will work with countries to develop a Spectrum model that matches the estimates of people living with HIV if other estimates other than those produced through Spectrum are used.
+UNAIDS will work with countries to develop a Spectrum model that matches the estimates of people living with HIV if estimates other than those produced through Spectrum are used.

 - 0–14 years for children and 15 years and older by sex (men and women) for adults.